 - The cargo port generates over 60% of South Africa's revenue.
 Its infrastructure features 302 km (188 ml) of rail tracks and a total 58 ship berths (managed by over 20 terminal operators).
 Annually, the seaport handles over 4500 commercial vessels.

 - Durban Car Terminal (inaugurated in 1998) has annual capacity of 60,000 vehicles.
 In 2004, the terminal was expanded with a 380 m / 1247 ft long bridge connecting it with the quayside.

-- MSC Cruises bases a passenger ship in Durban each year, in the period November through April.
-For its Southern Africaan winter season 2018-2019, MSC increased the company's passenger capacity in Durban and homeported here MSC Musica and MSC Sinfonia.
-The port is also visited by smaller, luxury cruise ships, as well as some of the larger liners on World Cruise itineraries (like Cunard's RMS Queen Mary 2).
+- MSC Cruises homeports a ship in Durban each year, in the period November through April.
+For its Southern African winter season 2018-2019, MSC increased company's passenger capacity in Durban and homeported here the liners MSC Musica and MSC Sinfonia.
+The port is also visited by smaller-sized luxury cruise ships, as well as some of the larger liners on World Cruise itineraries (like Cunard's RMS Queen Mary 2).

 - On Salisbury Island is located Naval Base Durban, which is also part of Port Durban.
 In 2012 the base's facilities were renovated and expanded.
 Here are homeported all South African Navy's offshore patrol vessels.

 In 2012, the state-owned freight logistics company Transnet purchased for R (rands) 1,8 billion (~USD 150 million) the old International Airport site located in KwaZulu-Natal.